 Helipad / Residential Sound Reduction Program (RSRP)

 UCSF has developed a Residential Sound Reduction Program in consultation with the community to address the potential impact of helicopter noise from the proposed helipad.
 UCSF hosted community meetings on November 19, 2008 and December 11, 2008 to solicit community feedback on the draft RSRP.
 Meeting announcements were emailed to a neighborhood listserv of over 450 people, including key neighborhood organizations, and two postcard notices were sent to 260 nearby residences (owners and tenants) and 34 absentee owners.
 UCSF revised the program in response to this feedback.
 For more information about the Helipad, the RSRP and upcoming meetings, please click here.

 At UCSF Medical Center we believe tomorrow’s medicine requires an investment in innovation today.
 That’s why we are building three breakthrough hospitals at San Francisco’s Mission Bay:

 - UCSF Benioff Children’s Hospital at Mission Bay, built from the ground up with care and compassion in mind

-These pacesetting, healing environments will elevate care in our community to a new level of excellence.
-Located on the same campus as UCSF’s world-renowned research enterprise, they will further encourage the kind of collaboration for which UCSF, consistently one of the nation’s top 10 medical centers, is known – translating laboratory discoveries into next-generation therapies.
+These pacesetting, healing environments elevate care in our community to a new level of excellence.
+Located on the same campus as UCSF’s world-renowned research enterprise, they further encourage the kind of collaboration for which UCSF, consistently one of the nation’s top 10 medical centers, is known – translating laboratory discoveries into next-generation therapies.